-Another key ingredient in top class beef is the ability to trace the origin of the meat.
-In Scotland the Highland Cattle Society offer the "Guaranteed Pure Highland Beef" scheme, where each piece of beef from a farm in the scheme is traceable by a certificate number, which can be quoted to the Society to verify origins.
-This scheme has leaked over the Scottish borders, and is now being used by farmers in England, Holland and Australia.
+Another key ingredient in top-class beef is the ability to trace the origin of the meat.
+In Scotland, the Highland Cattle Society offers the "Guaranteed Pure Highland Beef" scheme, where each piece of beef from a farm in the scheme is traceable by a certificate number, which can be quoted to the Society to verify origins.
+This scheme has leaked over the Scottish borders and is now being used by farmers in England, Holland, and Australia.

 The one obvious disadvantage with Highlands as a beef breed is the horns.
 This limits the breed's ability to be handled at most New Zealand works and brings the Highland industry to a quandary.
 The horns are one of the things that set the breed apart from the others, and it can be tough to think about dehorning animals at a young age, knowing it will not 'look like a highland'.
 Given that there are not high enough volumes of Highland animals to lobby works to have a separate holding pen, and the potential damage horns can do to the meat, it's a reality that must be faced.

 Highland cattle as a beef breed in New Zealand is still very much in its early days.
 Indications from the boutique operations is that the demand is there if the supply can be kept up.
 However, if the evidence from overseas is anything to go by, it's an option worth considering.